grgcmz/eth-data-analysis/README.md

 # ETH Data Analysis
-Python scripts to set up a multidimensional model and carry out an ETL process for Ethereuem data analysis.
+Python scripts to set up a multidimensional model and run an ETL process for Ethereum data analysis.

 ## General Information
 This is a step-by-step guide on how to